YannMoisan/blog/_posts/2018-03-02-wordcount.md

 ## Conclusion

 We've seen many ways to solve the same problem.
-Functional programming offer powerful abstraction to decouple things and allow composing small parts together to build complex system.
-So it's worth to spend some times to understand those concepts in order to write better programs.
+Functional programming offers powerful abstraction to decouple things and allow composing small parts together to build complex systems.
+So it's worth spending some time to understand those concepts in order to write better programs.